Be the most sought-after place to be a part of

 - Identify clear standards throughout CALS and have a culture that aspires to these.

-- Ensure that CALS accounts for funded work whether it comes through sponsored programs administration or the UA Foundation.
+- Ensure that CALS accounts for funded work whether it comes through sponsored programs administration or the U. ARIZONA Foundation.

 - Regardless of funder, respect and recognize extra-mural funded work equally.